BakmanTechnologies/PB7300_Software_Py/README.md

 ## Overview
-This program is designed to talk to the PB7300 instrument through a RS-232 serial port
+This program is designed to talk to the PB7300 instrument through a serial port.

-It requires the factory calibration file from the unit in the /calibration folder to operate

-It requires a /data folder to save the dwell or scan files
+### Initial Setup

+The base file structure required to run the program must be setup.

+1. In utils.py create_dir() must be run first time to create /calibration for the calibration files, and /data for saving the data captured.

+Usage:

 serial_data_manipulation.py requires an instance of cal_data to work